-Netflix and Amazon original programming is not just making it harder to choose between them, with great shows on each - Daredevil and Jessica Jones on Netflix, Transparent and The Man in the White Castle on Amazon, for example - it is also making waves in the more traditional sense.
+Netflix and Amazon original programming is not just making it harder to choose between them, with great shows on each - Daredevil, Narcos and Luke Cage on Netflix, Transparent, The Grand Tour and The Man in the White Castle on Amazon, for example - it is also making waves in the more traditional sense.
 Both House of Cards and Transparent are winning Emmys and Golden Globes, even though they are streaming exclusives.

 Essentially, you might make your choice of which to subscribe to through studying which shows are exclusive to which platform.

-Both services have recently adopted ultra high definition, with 4K content available on each.
+Both services embrace ultra high definition, with 4K content available on each and in HDR where possible.
 However, devices are still to catch up somewhat.

-Amazon currently offers almost all of its own original programming in 4K, and some UHD films are available to purchase or rent.
-Netflix's 4K content is rather limited too, with its own originals and bought shows - including Breaking Band and Better Call Saul - available in what it calls Ultra HD 4K.
+Amazon currently offers almost all of its own original programming in 4K with high dynamic response picture tech, and some UHD films are available to purchase or rent.
+Netflix's 4K content is mostly limited to its homegrown shows.
+And not all of those come with HDR.

 You can find all 4K shows on a dedicated menu section on both services if you have a device capable of playing it and pay for the extra subscription (in the case of Netflix).

 At present, the apps for both on certain 4K Smart TVs (from around 2014 and up) can playback UHD content, while the latest Amazon Fire TV can play Amazon's 4K content.
-Nvidia's Shield Android TV box and the BT Ultra HD YouView box can play Netflix 4K content.
+Nvidia's Shield Android TV box, the BT Ultra HD YouView box, the Virgin TV V6 box and the Xbox One S and PS4 Pro consoles can play Netflix 4K content.